 In August 2015 I set a goal to run my first 10K in Puerto Rico.
 It was the CHALLENGE of the year for me because I had never run long distances.
 Considering myself a determined and resilient woman, I began training.
 As a thriving runner, I sat down with my planner in January 2016 and scheduled a race every month to keep me focused on my running goals.
-The Race for the Cure (a race to support breast cancer research) on May 8, 2016, was one of them.
+The Susan G. Komen Race for the Cure on May 8, 2016, was one of them.
 Little did I know what a profound impact scheduling this race would have on my life today.

 I ran the race still thinking everything would be okay.
 To my surprise and disbelief, three days later the biopsy results were in, and I was diagnosed with breast cancer - Stage 2 Invasive Ductal Carcinoma.
 On that day, time stopped for a few minutes and the moment was embedded in my memory.
 My life stopped for a brief moment as the news took my breath away.
 I was somewhat in shock not because I felt immune from it, but because I had never felt a lump before.
 I felt healthy and in the best physical condition ever.
 Very quickly I learned cancer does not give you notice before intruding your body.